Business Term Loans

 SBA Veterans Advantage

-Veterans Advantage applies automatically when you designate your business as veteran-owned on the SBA loan application.
-Your lender submits the designation to the SBA, and the fee reduction is factored into the final loan terms.
+Veterans Advantage applies automatically when you designate your business.
+Your lender submits the designation to the SBA at application.

 SBA Express for Veteran-Owned Businesses